wfunk-lumeris/Covid/README.md

 There may be important details from that published paper that make such a comparison specious, but it nevertheless helped us believe that we were contributing positively to the healthcare community and society at large by publishing our model.

+Another way to look at performance is to look at the model's accuracy in combination with real-world outreach activities.
+The real-world situation was where we assumed clinical or social service outreach would reduce have a low impact (25% reduction in admissions), moderate impact (50% reduction), or high impact (75% reduction).
+We looked at these conditions two ways:
+1. Breakeven costs to deliver services,
+2. Potential impact on the number of bed days/month.

-Given the model performance above, economic modeling of the breakeven costs shows that providers will “come out ahead” economically if they use our models.
+The economic analysis, which relied on simplistic assumptions, showed that providers will “come out ahead” economically if they use our models.

-We converted the breakeven analysis to answer the question, if an organization's effectiveness at reducing admission turns out to be low (they can reduce admissions 25%), moderate (50%), or high (75%), how much money can they spend on the proactive outreach and still come out ahead?
+In other words we answered, if an organization's effectiveness at reducing admission turns out to be low, moderate, or high, how much money can they spend on the proactive outreach and still come out ahead?
 The **higher that dollar amount the better the predictive model** since there would be more money to spend and still be "profitable".
 Our analysis showed that for an organization that's moderately effective at reducing admission (50% effective) for people in the Top 1% highest risk group, they can still come out ahead using our model if they spend up to $1,382 per person (the estimated breakeven for low and highly successful programs is $691 and $2,073, respectively).

 Said a different way, organizations using this predictive model to engage with the top 1% highest risk people in their population to reduce hospitalizations by 50%, can generally spend up to $1,382 per person to achieve that objective and still breakeven.
 Of course, this economic analysis does not include the humanistic value of helping people stay safely at home avoiding adverse events, as well as the ability to free up system capacity for anticipated surges in hospitalizations during the COVID-19 epidemic.